JugAnt0/Destructor-s-Quest/README.md

 # Destructor's Quest

-Pilot Destructor, a lone rebel ship on a mission to dismantle the Interstellar Alien Alliance.
+### Pilot Destructor, a lone rebel ship on a mission to dismantle the Interstellar Alien Alliance.
 Battle through waves of alien ships, dodge relentless bullet patterns, and face powerful alien commanders that adapt to your playstyle.

-Each run is different.
-Each mistake is fatal.
-Each victory brings you closer to your ultimate goal:

-Destroy Mars

-Will you survive long enough to end the war?

-Controls:

-* WASD / Arrow Keys → Move
-* Right Click → Shoot
-* ESC → Open Menu / Pause
-* Spacebar → Start Game
+#### Destructor's Quest is a hard 2D, roguelite, bullet hell, pixelart game made in Godot

 ## assets